 Welcome to the OpenGL Performer application development environment.
-OpenGL Performer provides a programming interface (with ANSI C and C++ bindings) for creating real-time graphics applications and offers high-performance rendering in an easy-to-use 3D graphics toolkit.
-OpenGL Performer interfaces with the OpenGL graphics library; this library combined with the IRIX or Linux operating system forms the foundation of a powerful suite of tools and features for creating real-time 3D graphics applications.
+OpenGL Performer provides a programming interface (with ANSI C and C++ bindings) for creating real-time graphics applications and offers high-performance, multiprocessed rendering in an easy-to-use 3D graphics toolkit.
+OpenGL Performer interfaces with the OpenGL graphics library; this library combined with the IRIX, Linux, or Microsoft Windows (Windows 2000, Windows NT, and Windows XP) operating system forms the foundation of a powerful suite of tools and features for creating real-time 3D graphics applications.